guyplusplus/Community-CALayer7-CustomAssertions/README.md

-# CommunityCALayer7CustomAssertions
+# Community-CALayer7-CustomAssertions

-Many community created Custom Assertions to be deployed on the CA Layer7 API Gateway
+This repository is for the community to create and develop new Custom Assertions to be deployed on the CA Layer7 API Gateway.